 Is The Vinyl Floor Suitable For Stairs?

-Vinyl floor is suitable for stairs since it gives a harmonious and complete décor to many homes.
+The vinyl floor is suitable for stairs since it gives a harmonious and complete décor to many homes.
 The vinyl flooring is also great for the stairs because of the small size and ease of installation.
-But if you need to cover the corners of the stairs, use a sheet vinyl since it spreads out widely and at once.
+But if you need to cover the corners of the stairs, use a sheet of vinyl since it spreads out widely and at once.

 Moreover, you can go for stair treads made of vinyl; either way, a correct layout will give you a flawless finish.